Iranian Students' News Agency: History

+During the period of 1999 to 2005, "While taking a reformist view of events, ISNA managed to remain politically independent.
+It, however, maintained its loyalty to the former president and carried a section devoted to "Khatami's perspectives".
+It was considered "the official voice of Iranian students", However, after Khatami's era, due to changes in the political environment (Ahmadinejad era) and leaving of its first managing director, ISNA has been seen as losing its reformist streak.

 In January 2005 a server called The Planet unilaterally stopped hosting the website of the ISNA.
-The ISNA said that they did not receive a reason for the closure, and had only been informed 48 hours before the move.
+ISNA said that they did not receive a reason for the closure, and had only been informed 48 hours before the move.
 An Iranian government official later accused the United States of ordering the shutdown.
 The incident led to new calls for Iran to develop its own satellite communication technology.

 After Abolfazl Fateh's resignation in September 2005, Mehdi Nad'alizadeh, ISNA's head of political news was appointed as ISNA's director.
-He was replaced by Hamid Hasan - Zadeh in 2007.
-They were the only directors who were appointed from ISNA's editors.
-However, from 2008 till now, all directors have been appointed from outside the ISNA but most were a member of the ACECR..
+He was replaced by Hamid Hasan-Zadeh in 2007.